D-Pointer/imperium-server/README.md

 a new announced game.
 Even the original announcer will get it.

 ### Announce ok
+Sent by the server as a respone to a game announcement packet and indicates that the game was announced ok.
+Contains the game id as assigned by the server.

+* game id (unsigned int).
+This is the internal id for the game and has nothing to do with the game id that was sent in the announcement packet.
+TODO: this should be changed to avoid confusion.

 ### Already announced
+Error packet sent by the server as a response to an announcement packet and indicates that the player has already announced a game and can not announce another.
+A player can have one announced game at any time.

 ### Game added
+Sent by the server to all players after a player has announced a game.
+This contains data about the newly announced game and allows other players to see the game and possibly join it.
+A player that announces a game will first get an announce ok packet and then a game added packet for his/her own game.
+An added game is available for joining until a player joins it or it is removed for some other reason.

+* internal game id (unsigned int).
+This is the internal id for the game.
+* game id (unsigned short).
+This is the game specific id that was given in the announcement.
+This is totally game specific and not interpreted by the server in any way.
+It could be a scenario id, a map id or similar.
+* name length (unsigned short) of the player that announced the game
+* name (name length of characters), not null terminated

 ### Game removed
+Sent by the server after a game has been removed.
+A game is removed if:

+* a player joins an announced game and it starts.
+* a player manually leaves a game (see `LeaveGamePacket`) which means the announcement is withdrawn.
+* if a player disconnects or crashes the server removes the game that player has announced.

+Noteworthy is that a game is removed when it starts.
+It is to make sure that players looking for games to join don't see a lot of already started games that they can not join anyway.

 ### Leave game
+Sent by players when they wish to leave or withdraw an announced game.

+Responses:

+* `NoGamePacket` error sent if the player is not in an active game or does not have an announced game.
+* `GameEndedPacket` sent if the player is in an active game with another player.
+Sent to both players.
+* `GameRemovedPacket` sent to all players if the game was announced by the player but not yet joined.

+The `GameRemovedPacket` is only sent for games actively announced and not yet joined.
+Games that have been started have been removed already for all other players through a `GameRemovedPacket` and only the two active players know about it.

 ### No game
 ### Join game
 ### Game joined